ssp0929/crypto-trend-tracker/cryptocurrencies/README.txt

 "enigma-project" is the call name on coinmarketcap api.

-However, on reddit it would be reffered to as only "enigma"
+However, on reddit it would be referred to as only "enigma"